 Unfortunately, this success was only temporary, as the current debt ratio of Pakistan is back to 54.99% of GDP.
 Pakistan’s economy improved during the military rule, from 1999 to 2008, thereafter the corruption and debt returned along with the civilian rulers.

-The question remains why Pakistan failed to succeed in achieving it’s goals of becoming a debt free country?
-Obviously, Pakistan was well on it’s way to ridding itself of the incapacitating debt problem.
+The question remains why Pakistan failed to succeed in achieving its goals of becoming a debt-free country?
+Obviously, Pakistan was well on its way to rid itself of the incapacitating debt problem.
 So why did Pakistan’s condition not change?
 Why did Allah’s words not come true for Pakistan?
-After all Pakistan is a Muslim state.
+After all, Pakistan is a Muslim state.

 Since perennial prosperity comes into existence much later, after viable justice has been reinstated in the land, it is plausible that Pakistanis must have gotten mixed up between cause and effect.
 Justice is a cause and prosperity is the after effect.